Trelandvean (1767 ship)

 Trelandvean was a merchant vessel launched in 1767 at Swansea, possibly under another name.
 Between probably 1777 and 1783 she served the Royal Navy as a ship's tender.
 She then returned to mercantile service.
-She may have made on voyage as a whaler in the southern whale fishery, before she was wrecked in the Mediterranean in 1792.
+She may have made one voyage as a whaler in the southern whale fishery, before she was wrecked in the Mediterranean in 1792.

 Career

 The ship arrival and departure (SAD) data from Lloyd's List gives some sense of her Trelandvean's early career.
 In 1768 Trelandvean, Dunsterville, master, arrived at Falmouth from Wales.
 In both 1771 and 1772, she was reported to have returned to Falmouth from Petersburg.
 The next year she was reported to have sailed for Nantes from Falmouth.
 On 8 April 1774 she arrived back at Falmouth from Naples.
 In 1775 she arrived at Oporto from South Carolina.

 Trelandvean first appeared in copies of Lloyd's Register (LR), in 1776.

 By one report, between 1 March 1771 and 31 October 1783, Trelandvean served the Royal Navy as a hired ship's tender.
 The reported start date for the contract is probably in error.
 She did not appear in Lloyd's List's SAD data between 1776 and 1781; on 3 December 1782 Trelandvean Tender, Burrow, master, arrived at Waterford from Cork.
 Burrow was possibly Lieutenant John Burrows, who reportedly commanded Trelandvean from 3 March 1777 to 29 June 1778, and presumably again later.
 At some point Henry Parkin also commanded "His Majesty's Tender Trelandvean".

 On 11 March 1784, i.e., after the expiration of the contract with the Admiralty, Trelandvean, Dunsterville, master, arrived at Penzance, from Cadiz.
 On 22 May she arrived at Cowes from Petersburg.
 Thereafter, she traded with the Baltic.

 In 1786 Trelandvean, Williams, master, was reported to have arrived at Ancona from Falmouth.